 Take out your sheets when they are still just damp and lay them out on a drying rack or the bed.
 Once the sheets are totally dry stretch out your linens and fold neatly.
 This is best done with another person, you will be amazed at how effective stretching the fabric taught will be for linen’s tendency to wrinkle.
 You won’t need to iron one bit.

-Ironing is not necessary but it will soften your linen and can be quite therapeutic once you get into the rhythm.
-If you don’t have the time but still want the polished look, just iron the pillowcases.
+Ironing is not necessary but it will soften linen and can be quite therapeutic once you get into the rhythm.
+If you don’t have the time but still want a more polished look, just iron the pillow cases.

-The best way to keep wool and other blankets fresh is to air them outside or in an open window.
-If this is done frequently, washing does not have to be too often.
+The best way to keep wool and other blankets fresh is to air them out outside or in an open window.
+If this is done frequently, washing won't be needed too often.
 Wool can safely be washed by hand in low temperatures.
 Rinse well, squeeze out excess water and dry flat.
 Pressing with a hot iron and a damp cloth between the iron and your wool can make it look like new.

-Pillow inserts can be protected by using double pillowcases or a pillow protector case.
-This really helps with keeping the pillows fresh longer.
+Pillow inserts can be protected by doubling your pillow cases or using a pillow protector case.
+This really helps in keeping the pillows fresh longer.

 If you'd like to learn more, read this article by Remodelista where they asked Anki Spets' for her quintessential tips on caring for linens.